mrtsvn/mrtsvn/README.md

 - ⚡ Fun fact **I like play guitar, camping and play video-games.**

-My first game I made for educational purposes.
+I made my first project for educational purposes.
 I am aware of the shortcomings.
-It was a project that I used as a test board to use many things I learned.
+I use many things that i've learned in this project.

 - First video from game: https://youtu.be/bH3tyEcu8Dg // My first game I made for educational purposes.
 I am aware of the shortcomings.
 It was a project that I used as a test board to use many things I learned.